Select Page

 Psychology

-ABCT is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Association for Behavioral and Cognitive Therapies is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ABCT maintains responsibility for this program and its content.

 Counseling

-The Association for Behavioral and Cognitive Therapies has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5797.
+The Association for Behavioral and Cognitive Therapies (ABCT) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5797.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Association for Behavioral and Cognitive Therapies is solely responsible for all aspects of the programs.

 Marriage and Family Therapy